wordofwarning/wordofwarning.org/current/2016-divergency/chowdhry/index.md

 #### Who is she?
 Maya Chowdhry is an inTer-aCtive artist, theatre-maker and Transmedia writer.
 Her writing is infused and influenced through her work for radio, film, live art and theatre.
 Her current practice uses interactive theatre-making and digital storytelling to create immersive and democratic experiences for audiences.

-Maya's recent work includes *What is Lunch for*, a scratch performance at Camden People's Theatre, and a live-action-animation for a *Telling Tales: Scratch* with Coney at HOME, Manchester.
+Maya's recent work includes *What is Lunch for?*, a scratch performance at Camden People's Theatre, and a live-action-animation for a *Telling Tales: Scratch* with Coney at HOME, Manchester.

 #### What people have said about her
 >*Maya is a writer of talent and has the ability to both craft a strong narrative whilst exploiting the potency and poetry of language.*<br>Kully Thiarai, Artistic Director, National Theatre Wales